PioXRaV/QR-Code-Generator/README.md

 # QR-Code-Generator

-When you enter the required inputs, it saves your QR code to the location where QR Code Generator.py is.
+When you enter the required inputs, it saves your QR code as QR.png in the location where QR Code Generator.py is located.

 ### Example